 When’s the right time to discuss the problem?

 Talk to your loan officer right away.
 Don’t wait for these notices to come to you.
-Don’t let late payment charges to accumulate.
-Addressing a problem while it’s still a mole hill shows you are a responsible and proactive borrower.
+Don’t let late payment charges and interest accumulate.
+Addressing a problem upfront reflects that you are a responsible and proactive borrower.

 Defaults put a dent on your credit rating

 The repercussion of default isn’t only about the burden of having to pay for penalties.
 It also hurts your personal credit rating.
-There are agencies which maintain and publish info about borrower’s credit profile, particularly his ability to pay and incidences of loan default.
-They assign a rating for each debtor and this is part of the service they offer.
+There are agencies such as Credit Bureau (Singapore) Pte Ltd which maintain and publish info about borrower’s credit profile, particularly an individual’s ability to pay and incidences of loan default.
+They assign a credit rating for each borrower.

-Once you default, it will impact on your rating and this will further impact on your chances of getting a loan in the future.
-While you may still get approved for a loan, the terms may not be as good as those with another debtor whose credit rating isn’t marred by defaults.
+Once you default, it will impact on your credit rating and this will further impact on your chances of getting a loan in the future.

 Lender’s rights in the event of default